 🏆 Best for Budgeting

 Brigit is a budgeting app that also offers access to quick cash when you need it.
-You can borrow up to $250, but only if you use the paid plan, which costs $9.99 per month.
-Brigit’s instant cash loans are in your bank account within hours if you request them by 10 AM Eastern Time; otherwise, they will be there by the next day.
+You can borrow up to $250, but only if you use the paid plan, which costs $9.99 – $14.99 per month, though there is no credit check to get the advance.
+You can choose standard delivery for free, which takes 1 – 3 business days, or instant delivery for a small fee.

 Brigit sets up your repayment terms based on how often you get paid.
 You may be eligible to extend your due date, but they limit the number of times you do this.
 They allow you to extend your due date once for every two loans you pay back on time.